jlutztnt/location-data-app/memory-bank/techContext.md

 ## Architectural Notes

 *   **Frontend-Backend Separation:** The frontend is a distinct Next.js application that communicates with the backend via authenticated API calls.
 *   **Database Driver:** The system uses `drizzle-orm/d1` to connect the Cloudflare Worker to the D1 database.
-The Better Auth adapter will need to be configured for SQLite compatibility (`drizzleAdapter(db, { provider: "sqlite" })`), not PostgreSQL.
 *   **Authentication Flow:**
-    *   Better Auth is configured with public sign-ups disabled.
+    *   The `SimpleAuth` system has public sign-ups disabled by design.
     *   User accounts are intended to be created by an administrator.
     *   API routes are protected, requiring a valid token (JWT) for access.
-    *   The frontend uses a client-side instance of Better Auth to manage sessions and interact with protected routes.
+*   The frontend uses a custom auth client (`auth-client.ts`) to manage sessions and interact with protected routes.

 ## User Preferences & Ground Rules